zeritte/textToNumberConverter/README.md

 1. Open your favorite Java IDE and import project.
 2. Edit the string in the main class.
 3. Run it.

+# Unit Tests
+- Unit tests cover 97.9 percent of the code.